 Results from the latest study are concerning for families of persons who use PPIs on a regular basis, especially for those who are older and already suffer from other health complications.
 If a person with a history of PPI use dies, his or her family can speak with a Nexium lawyer about conducting an investigation to determine if taking the medication could have contributed to premature death.

-These claims will be difficult to prove and should be handled by an experienced defective drug lawyer who has specific experience with Nexium lawsuits.
+These claims will be difficult to prove and should be handled by an experienced proton pump inhibitor lawsuit lawyer who has specific experience with Nexium lawsuits.

 Lawsuits for other serious side effects have been filed on behalf of individuals and families who believe PPI use has resulted in serious health complications.
 Compensation in defective drug lawsuits can be significant and can include payment for physical, emotional and financial losses associated with drug side effects.